 Beaches and bays

 Traveling around Italy, you cannot ignore its food.
 Camping all around Sardinia, we prepared the food by ourselves, but for our last meal on Sardinia, we indulge ourselves with the real sea-food feast.
-There’s of course also delicious gelato, yummy pizza and inviting coffee, gourmet goat and sheep cheese, local beer… Oh no, Sardinia will not allowed you to be hungry nor thirsty.
+There’s of course also delicious gelato, yummy pizza and inviting coffee, gourmet goat and sheep cheese, local beer… Oh no, Sardinia will not allowed you to be hungry nor thirsty, so make sure to not just see, but also taste Sardinia tourist attractions.

 Towns, cities and villages

 Keen on history?
 Sardinia has lots of ancient megalithic ruins all over the island, which were built by Nuragic civilization from 1900-730 B.C.
 It is still not clearly known what were these buildings for, but archeologists say they used them as tombs and temples.
-We visited Nuraghe Losa and loved it, so make sure not to miss one, when exploring Sardinia.
+We visited Nuraghe Losa and loved it, so make sure not to miss one, when exploring best Sardinia tourist attractions.

 Kite-surfing is more and more popular and is slowly superseding wind-surfing.
 If you are always looking for good winds you will love the Punta Trettu on Sardinia – the real kite-surfing paradise.